HackerHours/hackerhours.org/DIY-Guide.md

         * other events take priority

 [YMMV](http://www.urbandictionary.com/define.php?term=YMMV).
 Important location qualities are good wifi, seating, power, atmosphere, and consistent availability (so you don't have to scramble for a new place every time).

+### Cost

+One of the beauties of Hacker Hours is that the cost (can be) next to nothing.
+[Twilio](http://www.twilio.com/) sponsors Hacker Hours in paying for the domain and the Meetup fee, but that's really it.
+Providing food, drinks or snacks is an option, but not necessary.

 ### Skill Levels